lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-A bigger challenge actually is:
+--

-.box[How to reverse URLs in Django so that the tenant is included?]
+.box[🙋‍♀️ How to reverse URLs so that the tenant is included?]

+--

 For some cases it's simply not possible:

--   Inferred from the user
+-   ❌ Inferred from the user
--   Stored in the session
+-   ❌ Stored in the session
--   Specified in the headers
+-   ❌ Specified in the headers

 ---

 The only possible way is when the tenant is inferred from the URL itself:

--   Via subdomain
+-   ✔️ Via subdomain
--   Via subfolder
+-   ✔️ Via subfolder
--   Via query parameter
+-   ✔️ Via query parameter

+--

-.warning[But it's not trivial either]
+.warning[👀 But it's not trivial either]

 ---